The SMASS team

 Nick is the strandings coordinator, responsible for the collection of stranding reports and carcases for necropsy.
 He also carries out and assists with post-mortem examinations and contributes to the production of scientific and governmental publications and reports.
 Nick manages our volunteer network and will most likely be the person answering the phone when you report in a stranding.
 He is also a highly experienced bacteriologist, and performs determinative bacteriology on all cases that are necropsied.

-Nick was involved with the development of the UK post-mortem protocols for cetaceans and pinnipeds in the early 1990’s, and brings a lot of expertise to the project, having previously worked on stranded marine mammals and as a microbiologist for the Animal and Plant Health Agency (APHA) in Cornwall for nearly 27 years.
+Nick brings a lot of expertise to the project, having previously worked on stranded marine mammals and as a microbiologist for the Animal and Plant Health Agency (APHA) in Cornwall for nearly 27 years.

 Mariel joined the team in September 2014, after finishing her MSc in Applied Marine and Fisheries Ecology from the University of Aberdeen.
 Before that she worked for the strandings networks in the Netherlands, which started her interest in strandings and their use for population monitoring.
-She is our resident data specialist and will be responsible for most of the graphs, charts and statistics we put in our reports.
-Mariel manages the database and sample archives and provides administrative and coordination support as well as assistance with the post-mortem examinations.
+She is our resident data specialist, manages the database, sample archives and Beachtrack app, and additionally provides administrative and coordination support as well as assistance with post-mortem examinations.

-As of 2022 she will be reducing her hours on the SMASS programme, to work on her PhD project, which will focus on the development of new analytical approaches to the strandings dataset, to improve their use and value for marine mammal population level monitoring.
+As of 2022 she will be reducing her hours on the SMASS programme to focus more on her PhD research, focussing on the development of new analytical approaches to the strandings dataset.
+She has a special interest in life-history inferences and reproductive biology, and inferring metrics of fertility from samples taken at post mortem.

 Ellie initially joined the SMASS team in 2018 as coordinator of the Scottish Entanglement Alliance (SEA), and is now completing her PhD which focusses on gaining a better understanding of the scale, impact and potential mitigation of marine animal entanglement in the Scottish static gear fishery.
 As well as working closely with creel fishers, Ellie is using data held by SMASS to examine what post-mortem pathology can tell us about the nature, origin and chronicity of entanglement in cetaceans, and to assess the welfare impacts of these incidents to individual animals.